-*In a baking tray, place the rounds on the bottom in a single layer…top with mozzarella and some fresh grated Parmigiano Reggiano…and repeat once more so there are two layers
+*In a baking tray, place the rounds on the bottom in a single layer…top with a thin slice of mozzarella and a nice dose of fresh grated Parmigiano Reggiano…and repeat once more so there are two layers

 *Place just one or two (to suite your taste) Tbsp of your favorite marinara or tomato sauce on top of stack and bake in preheated oven at 350 degrees for about 15 minutes or until cheese on top is melted and turning golden…then broil for about 3 more minutes until just starting to turn brown

 *Remove from oven.
-You can then add more sauce sparingly on top or place sauce on a plate and sit the stack on top of the sauce.
+If you so choose, you can then add more sauce sparingly on top or place sauce on a plate and sit the stack on top of the sauce.

 Serve with fresh grated Parmigiano Reggiano or Grana Padano